Documentation

 Select an audience segment to see how it affects your broadcast reach.

-Announce a new feature to your premium users via in-app notification and Slack:
+Announce a new feature to your premium users through both web push and in-app updates:

 // Create a broadcast